Das-Kollektiv/tdme2/README.md

 	- works with the following data types: boolean, integer, float, string, vector2, vector3, vector4, quaternion, matrix3x3, matrix4x4, transform, array and map
 	- when calling script methods/returning from methods it does not use references or pointers but only value by copy
 	- supports user script functions and recursion
+	- supports kind of references by optionally assigning back argument values to variables
 	- supports operators by operator to method mapping by a preprocessor run
 	- supports loops and conditions
 	- sort of event based